 Boston, the capital city of the Commonwealth of Massachusetts in the United States, is one of the most popular travel destinations among people.

-So, without further ado, here is a list of things to do in Boston, that one should not miss during their travel.
+So, without further ado, here is a thing-to-do list that one should not miss during one’s travel.

 1. Quincy Market

-Quincy Market located in the heart of Boston, Massachusetts is a famous marketplace near Faneuil Hall.
+Quincy Market, located in the heart of Boston, Massachusetts, is a famous marketplace near Faneuil Hall.
 It’s one of the oldest and largest marketplaces in Boston.
-Visiting this marketplace is one of the best things to do in Boston.
+Visiting this marketplace is one of the best things to do.

-The two stories tall market was built in 1824-1826 and was named Quincy Market to show respect to Josiah Quincy, the mayor who came up with the idea of expanding the marketplace area.
+The tall, two-story market was built in 1824-1826 and was named Quincy Market to show respect to Josiah Quincy, the mayor who came up with the idea of expanding the marketplace area.

-During the time of the Commercial Revolution, a separate area was demanded where business could be done smoothly.
-Being the only marketplace, Faneuil Hall, was not enough to accommodate the increasing number of business events.
-Therefore, Josiah Quincy proposed the idea of expanding the area so that the accommodation problem could be resolved.
+During the Commercial Revolution, a separate area was demanded where business could be done smoothly.
+Being the only marketplace, Faneuil Hall was not enough to accommodate the increasing number of business events.
+Therefore, Josiah Quincy proposed expanding the area to resolve the accommodation problem.

-Quincy Market designed by Alexander Parris is a two stories tall building with red brick interior walls and granite exterior walls.
-It is a beautifully designed building that combines Roman style as well as the Modern and American style.
+Quincy Market, designed by Alexander Parris, is a two-story tall building with red brick interior walls and granite exterior walls.
+It is a beautifully designed building that combines Roman modern and American styles.

 2. Copley Square

-Copley Square, also known by the name Art Square is one of the most popular public squares in Boston, Massachusetts.
-Situated in the Back Bay neighborhood, visiting this public square is one of the best things to do in Boston.
+Copley Square, also known as Art Square, is one of Boston, Massachusetts’s most popular public squares.
+In the Back Bay neighborhood, visiting this public square is one of the best things to do.

 This public square was named after the painter John Singleton Copley.
-The public square is surrounded by the famous Trinity Church, The Boston Public Library, Fairmont Copley Plaza, Old South Church, and John Copley statue.
+The famous Trinity Church, The Boston Public Library, the Fairmont Copley Plaza, Old South Church, and the John Copley statue surround the public square.

 But initially, the Copley Square area was not well-planned.
 Without proper planning, the land was bought and sold multiple times.
 Finally, in 1961, Huntington Avenue was curtailed at the corner of Dartmouth Street, which gave a separate area for the famous public square with the view of Trinity Church, the Boston Public Library, the New Old South Church, and many more additional buildings.

-This famous public square hosts several events including large concerts to farmers’ markets and is one of the most interesting things to do in Boston.
-There are also various restaurants to dine in and is a must place to visit.
+This famous public square hosts several events, including large concerts and farmers’ markets.
+There are also various restaurants to dine in, which is a must-place to visit.

 3. Boston Public Library

 The Boston Public Library in Boston, Massachusetts, in the United States is one of the first largest public libraries to open in the United States.
-It has a separate room for children and also has been the first-ever place to lend books.
-It’s one of the best things to do in Boston.
+It has a separate room for children and has been the first-ever place to lend books.

-The idea of building a large place was first proposed by a Harvard professor, named George Ticknor in 1826.
-However, building a large place for reading for the public was not at all easy, and the series of rejecting and accepting the architectural design of the building continued for many years.
+The idea of building a large place was first proposed by a Harvard professor named George Ticknor in 1826.
+However, making a large place for reading for the public was not at all easy, and the series of rejecting and accepting the architectural design of the building continued for many years.

 So, with the help of people, the first-ever library was built in Back Bay on Copley Square.
 Edward Capen was appointed as the first librarian.

-This place has a large collection of books ranging from manuscripts to a collection of Spanish literature and much more.
+This place has many books ranging from manuscripts to a collection of Spanish literature and much more.
 This place has also opened 21 branches for the benefit of the public.

-Try to explore one of the world’s famous libraries whenever you make a plan to visit Boston because it’s one of the best things to do in Boston.
+Try to explore one of the world’s famous libraries whenever you plan to visit Boston.

 4. Boston Public Garden

-The Boston Public Garden located in Charles Street, Boston, Massachusetts, in the United States has more than 80 species of plants, a large green space, and is one of the first public gardens in the United States.
+The Boston Public Garden, located on Charles Street, Boston, Massachusetts, in the United States, has more than 80 species of plants and a large green space and is one of the first public gardens in the United States.

-In 1839, Horace Gray led by a group of horticulturalists asked permission of building a public botanical garden on the land which was purchased by the city in 1824.
+In 1839, Horace Gray, led by a group of horticulturalists, asked permission to build a public botanical garden on the land purchased by the city in 1824.

-As the project of building the public garden progressed, suddenly in 1847 the project stopped due to some unfavorable conditions.
+As building the public garden progressed, suddenly, in 1847, the project stopped due to some unfavourable conditions.

-With time, the problem of building a large public garden in a small city aroused.
-So, the city thought of holding a competition where the best man would be awarded for designing the public garden.
+With time, the problem of building a large public garden in a small city arose.
+So, the city considered holding a competition where the best man would be awarded for designing the public garden.

-George F. Meacham was the man to win the competition and finally, by 1880, the Boston Public Garden was built along with a pond and a hanging bridge.
-The main attraction of the garden is the Ether monument, which was designed by John Quincy Adams Ward.
+George F. Meacham won the competition, and finally, by 1880, the Boston Public Garden was built with a pond and a hanging bridge.
+The garden’s main attraction is the Ether monument, which John Quincy Adams Ward designed.

-It’s one of the world’s most visited places and one of the best things to do in Boston.
+It’s one of the world’s most visited places and one of the best things to do.
 It’s also considered an important landmark in Boston.

 5. Faneuil Hall

-Faneuil Hall also known as The Cradle of Liberty, situated near Boston’s government center, Massachusetts, in the United States is now a part of the Boston National Historical Park.
-Visiting this place is one of the best things to do in Boston.
+In the United States, Faneuil Hall, also known as The Cradle of Liberty, situated near Boston’s government centre, Massachusetts, is now a part of the Boston National Historical Park.

-Faneuil Hall was built to hold public meetings during American Revolution.
-It is a place where Samuel Adams, James Otis, and other public figures have given speeches.
+Faneuil Hall was built to hold public meetings during the American Revolution.
+It is where Samuel Adams, James Otis, and other public figures have given speeches.

-The idea of having a separate building for the public meeting was first offered by Peter Faneuil, and with the help of designer John Smibert, the ground floor of the building was built.
+Peter Faneuil first offered the idea of having a separate building for the public meeting, and with the help of designer John Smibert, the ground floor of the building was built.

-But due to the fire outbreak in 1761, the building was again rebuilt in 1762.
+However, due to the fire outbreak in 1761, the building was rebuilt again in 1762.
 This building also witnessed many popular events like the Americans protesting the Stamp Act, Sugar Act, Townshend Acts, and Tea Acts.

-This historical marketplace is one of the things to do in Boston.
-It has various restaurants to dine in, and is a must place to visit.
+This historical marketplace is one; it has various restaurants to dine in and is a place to visit.

 6. Freedom Trail

-Freedom Trail in Boston, Massachusetts, in the United States is a 2.5-mile red line path connecting 16 historical landmarks.
+Freedom Trail in Boston, Massachusetts, in the United States, is a 2.5-mile red-line path connecting 16 historical landmarks.
 Freedom Trail has a collection of graveyards, churches, buildings, and many more.
-Walking along this long path is one of the most interesting things to do in Boston.

-The idea of building a long path ( Freedom Trail) connecting the important landmarks was proposed by a local journalist named William Schofield, and the mayor John Hynes executed the idea of building Freedom Trail.
+A local journalist named William Schofield proposed the idea of building a long path ( Freedom Trail) connecting the important landmarks, and Mayor John Hynes executed the idea of building the Freedom Trail.

-Freedom Trail has become one of the famous walking trails and attracts more than 4 million people every year and is one of the best things to do in Boston.
+Freedom Trail has become one of the most famous walking trails, attracting more than 4 million people every year.

 7. Fenway Park

-Fenway Park situated in Boston, Massachusetts, near Kenmore Square is a baseball park where the American League baseball team- Red Sox has won a majority of the matches.
-It’s one of the best things to do in Boston.
+Fenway Park, situated in Boston, Massachusetts, near Kenmore Square, is a baseball park where the American League baseball team- Red Sox, has won most matches.

 In 1911, John Irving Taylor purchased land and converted it into a baseball stadium.
-John Irving Taylor claimed that the name Fenway Park was derived due to its location in the Fenway.
-But others claimed that the reason for naming the stadium as Fenway Park was, to promote their family business named the Fenway Realty Company.
+John Irving Taylor claimed that the name Fenway Park was derived from its location in the Fenway.
+But others claimed that the reason for naming the stadium Fenway Park was to promote their family business, the Fenway Realty Company.

 Explore this place to see the visitors’ clubhouse, the seats above the Green Monster, and the press room.

 Opened in 1912, Fenway Park is considered one of the important symbols of Boston.
-If you ever make a plan to visit Boston, make sure of visiting Fenway Park as people of Boston are crazy about baseball match and their favorite Red Sox team.
+If you ever plan to visit Boston, make sure to visit Fenway Park, as the people of Boston are crazy about baseball match and their favourite Red Sox team.

 8. Museum of Fine Arts

-Museum of Fine Arts, also known as the Boston Museum of Fine Arts, in Massachusetts, in the United States is one of the 14th largest art museums in the world.
-Take your family on a tour of the museum of Fine Arts and explore the works of art as it’s one of the best things to do in Boston.
+The Museum of Fine Arts, also known as the Boston Museum of Fine Arts, in Massachusetts, is one of the 14th largest art museums in the world.
+Take your family on a tour of the Museum of Fine Arts and explore the works of art.

-Museum of Fine Arts was originally located in Copley Square.
-Later on, a new building was built in 1909 at Huntington Avenue, which is now the present location of the museum.
+The Museum of Fine Arts was originally located in Copley Square.
+Later, a new building was built in 1909 at Huntington Avenue, now the museum’s present location.

-The building of the Museum of Fine Arts was designed by Guy Lowell and the museum was built in several stages.
+The Museum of Fine Arts was designed by Guy Lowell and built in several stages.
 The museum has more than 450,000 works of art, with nearly 1 million visitors every year.

 9. Isabella Stewart Gardner Museum

-Isabella Stewart Gardner Museum in Boston, Massachusetts is considered as one of the important landmarks of Boston and is an art museum that has a collection of European, Asian, and American art.
+Isabella Stewart Gardner Museum in Boston, Massachusetts, is considered one of the important landmarks of Boston.
+It is an art museum with a collection of European, Asian, and American art.

-Built in 1898-1901, Isabella Stewart Gardner’s love for art and her collection of arts is the reason why this art museum was built.
+Built in 1898-1901, this art museum was built because of Isabella Stewart Gardner’s love for art and her art collection.
 Her first art purchase was The Concert by Johannes Vermeer.

-After the death of her husband, Isabella Stewart Gardner thought of having a building to preserve her collection of arts so that it could be enjoyed by the public.
-After purchasing land in the Fenway area of Boston, she hired architect, Willard T. Sears.
-Gardner also helped with the design- from choosing furniture, textiles to floor design.
+After the death of her husband, Isabella Stewart Gardner thought of having a building to preserve her collection of art so that the public could enjoy it.
+After purchasing land in the Fenway area of Boston, she hired architect Willard T. Sears.
+Gardner also helped with the design- from choosing furniture and textiles to floor design.

-And finally, the museum opened on 1st January 1903 for the public.
+And finally, the museum opened on 1st January 1903 to the public.

-Presently, the art museum has more than 7500 paintings including the arts of Raphael Manet Sargent, Michelangelo, and many more.
+Presently, the art museum has more than 7500 paintings, including the art of Raphael Manet Sargent, Michelangelo, and many more.
 There are also several collections of art which include Titan’s The Rape of Europa, Botticelli’s The Story of Lucretia, Rembrandt’s Self Portrait, and many more.

-If you ever make a plan to visit Boston, take your family on a tour of Isabella Stewart Gardner Museum to explore its unique and antique collections as it is one of the best things to do in Boston.
+If you ever plan to visit Boston, take your family to tour the Isabella Stewart Gardner Museum to explore its unique and antique collections.

 10. Boston Children’s Museum

-Boston Children’s Museum in Boston, Massachusetts is one of the second oldest children’s museums built with the purpose to educate children.
+Boston Children’s Museum in Boston, Massachusetts, is one of the second oldest museums built to educate children.

 The idea of having a separate children’s museum was first proposed in 1909 by the science teachers who formed the Science Teacher’s Bureau.

-The Science Teacher’s Bureau along with the Women’s Education Association planned of building a museum, that would be only dedicated to children’s education, giving knowledge about science and nature in an easy and simplified manner.
+The Science Teacher’s Bureau and the Women’s Education Association planned to build a museum dedicated only to children’s education, giving knowledge about science and nature in an easy and simplified manner.

-Finally, the second oldest children’s museum of the United States opened on 1st August 1913, in Boston’s Jamaica Plain neighborhood.
+Finally, the second oldest children’s museum in the United States opened on 1st August 1913 in Boston’s Jamaica Plain neighbourhood.

 The first branch of the Boston Children’s Museum opened in the Quincy School, the Abraham Lincoln School, the Samuel Adams School, and the Norcross School with a single room.

-This museum has more than 50,000 objects and has separate areas for experiencing and doing various fun activities and is one of the interesting things to do in Boston.
+This museum has more than 50,000 objects and has separate areas for experiencing and doing various fun activities.
+It is one of the most interesting things to do.

-The Boston Tea Party, a significant event in Boston, Massachusetts is a political protest by American colonists against Britain.
+The Boston Tea Party, a significant event in Boston, Massachusetts, was a political protest by American colonists against Britain.

-And to protest, The Sons Of Liberty- a group which included patriots such as Benedict Arnold, Patrick Henry, Paul Revere, Adams, and Hancock disguised themselves, boarded the ships, and threw 342 crates of tea bought by the British East India Company into the Boston Harbor.
+To protest, The Sons Of Liberty- a group that included patriots such as Benedict Arnold, Patrick Henry, Paul Revere, Adams, and Hancock disguised themselves, boarded the ships, and threw 342 crates of tea bought by the British East India Company into the Boston Harbor.

-Initially, Britain government was not ready to withdraw the tea tax it had imposed, as a large number population of American colonists was fond of drinking tea.
+Initially, Britain’s government was not ready to withdraw the tea tax it had imposed, as many American colonists were fond of drinking tea.

-But, Britain government was forced to withdraw the tea tax, when American colonists boycotted tea imported by the British East India Company.
+However, the British government was forced to withdraw the tea tax when American colonists boycotted tea imported by the British East India Company.

 And finally, The Boston Tea Party became one of Boston’s major successful events.
-Visiting Boston Tea Party Ships & Museums to know about this successful event is one of the best things to do in Boston.
+Visiting Boston Tea Party Ships & Museums to learn about this successful event.

-The Boston Tea Party Ships & Museum is a floating museum in Boston, Massachusetts, on the same water body that witnessed the Boston Tea Party Act, and which triggered American Revolution, and is one of the things to do in Boston.
+The Boston Tea Party Ships & Museum is a floating museum in Boston, Massachusetts, on the same water body that witnessed the Boston Tea Party Act and triggered the American Revolution.

-Exploring the Boston Tea Party Ships & Museum will make you feel that you are traveling through the time machine.
-Live actors, interactive sessions, exhibitions will make you feel a part of the significant act.
+Exploring the Boston Tea Party Ships & Museum will make you feel like you are travelling through a time machine.
+Live actors, interactive sessions, and exhibitions will make you feel a part of the significant act.

 The tour of the Tea Party Ships Museum is divided into several parts.
 The first part is The Meeting House, where live actors perform the Act.
 Even the speech of the great patriot- Samuel Adams could be heard.
 The visitors also take part in the act by dumping tea crates into the water.

-The second part of the Tea Party Ships Museum is, where visitors can hear the documented conversation between two women expressing their views.
+The second part of the Tea Party Ships Museum is where visitors can hear the documented conversation between two women expressing their views.
 This part also includes the display of the only tea chest from the Boston Tea Party.
-The tea chest was known as the Robinson Half Tea Chest as this treasure was preserved by the Robinson family.
+The tea chest was known as the Robinson Half Tea Chest as the Robinson family preserved this treasure.

-This museum also includes a place known as Abigail’s Tea Room, where visitors can have a variety of snacks with a beautiful view.
+This museum also includes a place known as Abigail’s Tea Room, where visitors can have a variety of snacks while enjoying a beautiful view.

 If you ever make a plane to visit Boston, take the family on a tour of Boston Tea Party Ships & Museum.
 It will take approximately 1 hour.